Stella Kowalski: In other media

 Stella was portrayed by Kim Hunter in the Broadway production as well as the 1951 film adaptation.
 Hunter won an Academy Award for her performance.

 In the 1949 London production, Stella was played by Renée Asherson.

 In the 1984 TV movie she was portrayed by Beverly D'Angelo, and in the 1995 TV movie, she was portrayed by Diane Lane.

+The name is used for a recurring character, portrayed by Anne Marie DeLuise, in the 1994–1999 television series Due South; the character is the ex-wife of character Detective Stanley Kowalski, named – in universe – in homage to Marlon Brando's portrayal of the character in the 1951 film adaptation.